 Prof. Lifeng Luo

-Dr. Lifeng Luo is a faculty member of the Department of Geography at Michigan State University.
+Dr. Lifeng Luo is a faculty member of the Department of Geography, Environment, and Spatial Sciences at Michigan State University.
 He received his B.Sc. from Peking University in 1998, and Ph.D. from the Department of Environmental Sciences at Rutgers University in 2003.
 He worked as a post-doc and then research scientist in the Department of Civil and Environmental Engineering at Princeton University.
-He became a tenure track faculty at MSU in August, 2009, and is currently also affiliated with the Environmental Sciences and Policy Program and Center for Global Change and Earth Observations.
+He joined MSU as a tenure track faculty in August, 2009, and is currentlyserving as the Intrim Director of the Environmental Sciences and Policy Program.

 Pouyan joined the research group in Spring 2017 as a PhD student.
 He earned his bachelor degree in Civil Engineering at Shiraz University, Iran.
 He has two Master of Engineering degrees, one in Civil and Environmental Engineering from University of Tehran, Iran and another in Biosystems Engineering from Michigan State University.
 Currently, his research area lies in the application of data mining and machine learning in hydroclimatic data.
 He is also interested in studying the roles of social, political and economic factors in climate change.